downflux/docs/blog/scaling_commands/scaling_commands.md

 ### Partial Tick Execution

-Because the metadata is stored in a separate queue, we can pause visitor execution at any given time during a tick -- this means we can smooth out large server loads over several ticks, allowing us to enforce a consistent server tick rate (at the expense of some additional end-to-end latency).
-This feature is not currently implemented in our game yet, pending load testing.
+Because the metadata is stored in a separate queue, we can pause command execution at any given time during a tick -- this means we can smooth out large server loads over several ticks, allowing us to enforce a consistent server tick rate (at the expense of some additional end-to-end latency).
+This feature is not currently implemented, but may be of use later.

 ## Notes